This article discusses the following key points about the rise of voice-only telehealth and the impact it has on providers:

-Continuity of care has been a challenge in the healthcare sector, with the pandemic driving high numbers of resignations over the last few years.
+Continuity of care has been a challenge in the healthcare sector against the high numbers of recent resignations.
 With efficient communications systems and more use of telehealth, providers can more efficiently fit an optimum number of patients into a day’s schedule.
 The result is more ability for providers to build and maintain rapport with the chronic care patients under their management.

 Why patients like voice-only telehealth

 Some chronic health patients may prefer to interact with providers without feeling compelled to be on screen.
 This point is especially true if the patient has a condition that impacts their physical appearance or abilities.
 It is also more convenient for a bed-ridden patient to talk on the phone than to appear on video or in person.